Virus2466/pyport-scanner/README.md

 ### Then Run app.py

-## This only Perform Basic scans , I will add another features later on.
+## This only Basic Project  , I will add another features later on.